j-bellavance/CommonBusEncoders/README.md

 # CommonBusEncoders
 Encoders are linked to 3 common busses to save pins

-I have designed a Library to read multiple encoders.

 I had a project that needed 19 encoders, and, using three pins per encoder was not a good solution for me.

 I saw that it was possible to add that many encoders with only 22 pins.
 Thanks to Vlad Sychev, the designer of ArdSim for his design.